SPC and Quality...

 Achieving the “quality” goal, requires continuous communication with the customer, understanding the wider market place, anticipating how competitors and technology may impact on you and your customer.
 With the knowledge gained from understanding the customer, combined with future anticipated customer demands you can set out a path for your organization, in terms of future product streams, future product refinements, future organizational necessities in terms of delivery lead time, reliability expectations, technology demands and price expectations.

-Statistical analysis, statistical control and quality improvementOnce you have a clear vision of the direction required for the organization, then statistical process control can show for current products and processes, the gap between where the product or process currently lies and the level of performance that needs to be achieved.
+SPC and Quality – Statistical analysis, Statistical control and Quality.Once you have a clear vision of the direction required for the organization, then statistical process control can show for current products and processes, the gap between where the product or process currently lies and the level of performance that needs to be achieved.

 Statistical Process Control lends itself to ensuring and driving quality improvement across product and process design, technology transfer, engineering change management, customer feedback.